idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/griffin.md

 The coupling to the thermal hydraulics simulation is done by using a [MultiAppGeneralFieldNearestLocationTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppGeneralFieldNearestLocationTransfer.html) of the power density to the pronghorn sub-app.
 This transfer is conservative, in that the total power in both applications is preserved.
 This is important for the multiphysics coupling, as the power will not fluctuate in the thermal hydraulics simulation based on the power density profile and the difference between the neutronics and thermal hydraulics meshes.

+The conservation of the transfer is achieved through the specification of two postprocessors, one in the source and one in the receiving simulations, which are used to compute a scaling factor.

 Additionally, the pronghorn sub-application sends steady state thermal hydraulics solutions of the temperature `Tsolid` and density `Rho` back to the neutronics solve to update the new flux, and eigenvalue until the multiphysics solution converges within tolerance set in the `Executioner`.